Rietta1/IternDevOps_Projects-/ProjectCICD_DockerAnsible/4AppServer_Ansible.md

 ## WEBAPPS WEBSITE DEPLOYMENT AUTOMATION WITH CONTINUOUS INTEGRATION and CONTINOUS DEPLOYMENT.
-### DevOps Automation
+### DevOps Automation: App Server with Ansible

-DevOps automation refers to the use of tools, processes, and systems to automate various aspects of software development and IT operations.
-The goal of DevOps automation is to improve efficiency, speed up the software delivery process, and ensure consistent and reliable operations.
-Some examples of DevOps automation include continuous integration and delivery (CI/CD), infrastructure as code (IaC), configuration management, and monitoring and logging.
+Ansible is a popular automation tool used in DevOps to manage the deployment and configuration of software applications.
+When used together with an application server, Ansible can provide a powerful platform for automating the deployment and management of web-based applications. it is used to manage the configuration of applications running on an application server.
+This can include managing settings such as database connections, security settings, and application-specific configuration files.

 ### INTRODUCTION TO APPLICATION SERVER(Ansible) AND PRODUCTION SERVER

 #### Task
-**Build,Conternarize and Lunch the Webapps site through a CICI pipline.
-This pipeline consists of a Workstation Server pulling the website build from git to the Application were it is containarized by docker to Production with Ansible**
+Build,Conternarize and Lunch the Webapps site through a CICI pipline.
+This pipeline consists of a Workstation Server pulling the website build from git to the Application were it is containarized by docker to Production with Ansible

 SERVER REQUIRMENTS:
-- JAVA
+- Java
-- TOMCAT
+- Tomcat
-- DOCKER
+- Docker
-- PYTHON
+- Python
-- ANSIBLE
+- Ansible

 ![Screenshot 2023-02-08 012722](https://user-images.githubusercontent.com/101978292/217397916-0c21b85c-73fa-449a-b23a-a810280d2221.jpg)